-The news of Gary Cohn’s resignation from his post as chief economic adviser to President Donald Trump has spelled bad news for the moderates in politics and the stock market.
-The stock market tanked after Cohn decided to leave following his reported disagreement with Trump about his decision to impose tariffs on steel and aluminum imports.
+The news of Gary Cohn’s resignation from his post as chief economic adviser to President Donald Trump has spelt bad news for the moderates in politics and the stock market.
+The stock market tanked after Cohn decided to leave following his reported disagreement with Trump about his decision to impose tariffs on steel and aluminium imports.
 With assets valued anywhere between $252.0 and $611.0 million, Cohn can pretty much choose what he intends to do after leaving the White House.

 Alarm bells are ringing in establishment circles in Washington and on Wall Street after the news that Gary Cohn, the chief economic adviser to President Donald Trump, will be resigning on from his post.
 Cohn’s impending resignation was announced by the White House on Tuesday, March 6, 2018, and has caused turmoil in the administration.